BoQsc/Godot-WASD_Input_Setup_for_first-person-POV/README.md

 move_right    - D keyboard key

 Note: due to signal emission problems, the editor do not show immediate changes in the Godot Editor Project Input Map Settings.
-However all is working on activation and reloading project or closing project and reopening.
+However all is working on activation and reloading project or closing/reopening project will make Godot Editor Input Map Settings UI to recognize.

 References and acknowledgements
 https://github.com/godotengine/godot/pull/53296